 Related Posts

 If a library is a mirror of a personality, then a photograph of a shelf is a sort of selfie.
 In that spirit we bring you the shelfie: a series of self-portraits with books.
-Today we explore the library of Luigi Caricato, author, journalist and creator of the cultural forum Olio Officina.
-A much sought after lecturer, he is …
+Today we explore the library of Leonardo Di Carlo, master pastry chef, teacher, author and television personality.
+In more or less perpetual motion, his consulting …